 Many historical texts in the scriptures such as the Bible and the Quran's also reinforce the Global Monsoon Time Scales.
-For example, the text in the Genesis, chapter 41 similar to that on the Global Monsoon Time Scales it was reported that in the past centuries, the monsoons have been going up and down (Rise and Fall) in ordinary English " there comes seven years of great heavy rains and floods throughout the land of Egypt.
+For example, the text in the Genesis, chapter 41 similar to that on the Global Monsoon Time Scales it was reported that in the past centuries, the monsoons have been going up and down (Rise and Fall )in ordinary English "there comes seven years of great heavy rains and floods throughout the land of Egypt.
 And there shall arise after them seven years droughts and famines ".
-These scriptures reinforce the basic principle of Global Monsoon Time abrupt changes in the Indian monsoon strengthen during last 900 years and their linkages to socioeconomic conditions in the Indian subcontinent by nil K. Gupta, Professor at the geology and geophysics, Department of IIT-KGP, highlights that decline of Indian dynasties was linked to weak monsoon and reduced food production.
+These scriptures reinforce the basic principle of Global Monsoon Time Scales.

-2.The IIT'S Study of 100 years of Indian monsoon that strenathened the Global Monsoon Time Scales:
+2.The IIT'S Study of 100 years of Indian monsoon that strengthened the Global Monsoon Time Scales:

 Deficient rainfall led to the collapse of the Mansabdari system, started by Mughal emperor Akbar, in the late 17th century.
 Similarly, drought interspersed with violent monsoon rains sounded the death knell for the Khmer empire of south-east Asia in the 15th century.
-A recent study by researchers at Indian Institute of Technology, Kharagpur (IIT-KGP) has revealed that
+A recent study by researchers at Indian Institute of Technology, Kharagpur(IIT-KGP) has revealed that abrupt changes in the Indian monsoon strengthen duting last 900 years and their linkages to socio-economic conditions in the Indian subcontinent by nil K. Gupta, Professor at the geology and geophysics, Department of IIT-KGP, highlights that decline of Indian dynasties was linked to weak monsoon and reduced food production.

 Rise and fall: Several dynasties, such as the Sena in Bengal, Solanki in Gujarat in the mid-13 th century and Paramara and Yadav in the early to mid-14th century- all of which flourished during the dry phases of Indian summer monsoon suggesting role of the climate in the sociopolitical crisis, the study revealed.

 The paper published in international journal PALEO 3 highlights three phases in the 900 years stretch-Medieval climate from 950 CE to 1350 CE, Little Ice Age from 1350 CE to 1800 CE and Current Warm Period and phases from 1800 CE till today.
 The paper highlights strong monsoon during Medieval Climate Anomaly and Current Warm Period and phases of weak.
 There can be no doubting the profound impact of the abrupt shifts of rainfall on human history-a fact we need to constantly remind ourselves in this day and age of irretrievable climate change.
-Abrupt shifts in the ISM precipitation has similarly impacted history in India, Prof. Gupta said.
+Abrupt shifts in the ISM precipitation has similarly impacted history in India, Prof.Gupta said.

-For the study on long-term spatio temporal variability of the ISM, a group of researchers, which also included experts from Wadia Institute of Himalayan Geology, looked at palaeoclimatic records using oxygen isotope proxy record from speleothems (a structure formed in a cave by deposition of minerals from water) at the Wah Shikar cave Meghalaya.
+For the study on long-term spatio temporal variability of the ISM, a group of researchers, which also included experts from Wadia Institute of Himalayan Geology, looked at palaeoclimatic records using oxygen isotope proxy record from speleothems(a structure formed in a cave by deposition of minerals from water) at the Wah Shikar cave Meghalaya.

 We took samples from every half millimeter or sometimes even one-third of a mm, and we dated using uranium-thorium time series.
-Such fime sampling of less time interval means we were covering data at twothree years' interval while most researches collect data 20-30 years' interval.
+Such fime sampling of less time interval means we were covering data at two-three years' interval while most researches collect data 20-30 years' interval.
 We even captured the drought events of last few centuries, Prof Gupta said.
 The results showed abrupt shifts in the ISM, he added.